False Discovery Rate Control¶

 What is FDR and Why Does It Matter?¶

-False Discovery Rate (FDR) is the proportion of false positives among all the observations you flag as anomalies:
+The false discovery proportion in one realized batch is the fraction of false positives among all observations you flag as anomalies:

-An equivalent operational interpretation is:
+An equivalent operational interpretation of the expected proportion is:

-FDR control adjusts your threshold so that this proportion stays below a target level (for example, 5%).
-This differs from controlling false positives per individual test: FDR controls the error proportion among the points you actually flag.
+False Discovery Rate (FDR) control adjusts the selection threshold so that the expected false-positive proportion among discoveries stays below a target level, such as 5%, when the p-values and dependence assumptions are valid.
+This differs from controlling false positives per individual test: FDR controls the average error proportion among the points you actually flag.

 Example